Lady Hornets roll by SP as Dillow nets 32 - The Tribune

 They are now just one game away from tying for a share of the Ohio Valley Conference title for the third straight year which has never been done by the Lady Hornets.

-Addi Dillow and Jaidyn Griffith are the only graduating seniors, but head coach Rick Roach will be departing from the team after the season as well.
+Addi Dillow and Jaidyn Griffith are the only graduating seniors.
 Dillow recorded a game-high 32 points and with tears in her eyes said, “It went by really fast, too fast I think” as she walked out of the Coal Grove locker room.

 The senior sparked the Lady Hornets early and often as she knocked down five 3-pointers in the first half.
 Kaleigh Murphy was involved as well scoring 6 points in the first quarter.